China says closure of Houston consulate has harmed relations, warns it must retaliate

 "It's the escalation strategy," he said.

-"The whole goal is to change the behavior of the Chinese ... this is emerging as the Trump doctrine, which is very harsh actions, sanctions and isolation while at the same time always offering a chance to exit if the behavior changes."
+"The whole goal is to change the behaviour of the Chinese ... this is emerging as the Trump doctrine, which is very harsh actions, sanctions and isolation while at the same time always offering a chance to exit if the behaviour changes."

 In spite of the tensions, a flight bound for Shanghai carrying US diplomats left the United States on Wednesday night, as Washington pressed ahead with its plan to restaff missions in China evacuated due to the coronavirus pandemic.